Danilo-Piga/NC-news/README.md

 # Northcoders News API

 Here is a link to the hosted version of Northcoders News API: [NC_news](https://nc-news-nbi4.onrender.com)
- - Please enter `/api` at the end of the url.
-This provides a list of all available endpoints.
+ - Please enter `/api` as your first endpoint.
+This provides a list of all available endpoints within this API.

-N.B The full list of endpoints can be access from `endpoints.js` in the root directory once you have cloned the repository.

 ## Overview
-Welcome to my API project.
-My goal is to build a backend service that provides access to application data programmatically.
-Much like real-world backend services such as Reddit, my API will serve as the bridge between the front-end architecture and the underlying data storage.
+Welcome to my API project 👋.
+My goal is to build a backend service using Node.js and PostgreSQL which provides access to application data programmatically.
+Much like real-world backend services such as **Reddit**, my API will serve as the bridge between the front-end architecture and the underlying data storage.

+## What Does My API Do?
+My API encompasses various types of data essential for application functionality, including users, comments, articles, and topics.
+With endpoints designed for GET, POST, PATCH, and DELETE operations, developers can interact with these data entities efficiently and securely.

 ## Installation and Setup
 To get started with this project, follow these steps:

 1. Clone the repository: